Drizin/CodegenCS/src/CodegenCS/README.md

     // And I can write multi-line texts
     // which can be indented wherever it fits best (according to the outer control logic)
     // ... and in the end, it will be "realigned to the left" (left padding trimmed, docking the longest line to the margin)
-    // so that the extra spaces are all ignored
-    ")
-    .WriteLine("// No more worrying about mixed-indentations between literals and control logic");
+    // so that the extra spaces are all ignored") .WriteLine("// No more worrying about mixed-indentations between literals and control logic");
 });
 ```